Skip to main content

 Check out these five tips to help limit your chances of a fall that could lead to injury, a hospital visit, or worse.

+1. Maintain mobility and improve strength.
 Stay active by doing physical activities that you enjoy.
 Take part in tai chi, yoga, or walking.
-Doing so will help you keep your strength, flexibility, coordination, and balance.
+Doing so will help you maintain strength, flexibility, coordination, and balance.
 It also can reduce your fear of falling.
 But check with your doctor or physical therapist first to see what types of activities are safe for you.
-Physical therapy (with exercise) focused on balance, stability, and the ability to perform common tasks is recommended and can prevent falls, according to the U.S. Preventive Services Task Force.
+The U.S. Preventive Services Task Force recommends physical therapy (with exercise) focused on balance, stability, and the ability to perform everyday tasks to help prevent falls.

-Ask your doctor or physical therapist about a falls screening.
-A trained health care provider can assess your falls risk and work with you to find ways to decrease your risk of falling.
-Let them know if you have any dizziness, loss of balance, or trouble seeing.
+2. Get a falls screening.
+Ask your physical therapist or primary care provider about a falls screening.
+A physical therapist or other trained health care provider can assess your falls risk and work with you to find ways to decrease your risk of falling.
+Tell them if you have any dizziness, loss of balance, or trouble seeing.
 Make sure to tell them if you fell in the last year.
+They may even recommend that you attend a falls safety class to learn how to fall safely.

-If you take more than four medicines (prescribed or over the counter), your risk for falling is higher.
+3. Mind your medications.
+If you take more than four medicines (prescribed or over the counter), your risk of falling is higher.
 Many drugs can cause you to be dizzy, lose your balance, have blurry vision, and much more.
-If you have any of these symptoms, review your medications with your pharmacist.
+Review your medications with your pharmacist if you have any of these symptoms.
 Then, talk to your doctor about whether a change is right for you.

+4. Eliminate hazards around your home.
 Look around your home with a friend or family member to identify anything that could cause you to trip or slip.
-Throw rugs, clutter, poor lighting, and even wobbly furniture or handrails could cause a fall.
+Stairs with no railing, throw rugs, clutter, poor lighting, and even wobbly furniture or handrails could cause a fall.
 If you cannot fix or remove the items yourself, ask a friend or family member to help.

+5. Improve home safety.
 Add a secure grab bar in the tub or shower and next to the toilet.
 A bar will give you sturdy support to hold on to when the floors or your feet are slippery.
-Check with your doctor or physical therapist about any programs near you that offer home safety assessments.
-Your area agency on aging may be another source of help or support.
+Check with your doctor or physical therapist about programs that offer home safety assessments.
+Your area agency on aging or the National Council on Aging may be another source of help or support.

 Visit our Health Center on Falls for more information.